Living with a chronic condition can be stressful. That’s especially true of any visible condition, like psoriasis.

 Could stress actually cause psoriasis?
 “In and of itself, stress is not going to be something that causes psoriasis to develop out of the blue,” says Evan Rieder, MD, assistant professor of Dermatology at NYU Langone Health.

-He adds, “But it could cause a flare of the disease in someone who is already genetically predisposed to having psoriasis.”
+“But it could cause a flare of the disease in someone who is already genetically predisposed to having psoriasis.”

 Exactly why stress causes flares, researchers don’t know.
 People with psoriasis seem to have a problem with the hypothalamic-pituitary-adrenal (HPA) axis, the system that controls their body’s reaction to stress.